cms-sw/cmssw/DQM/SiPixelPhase1Common/README.md

 The second part initializes a default harvesting plugin, which is needed to execute some specifications.

 The most important thing in the configuration are the specifications.
 Add them by setting `specs` in the `clone`.
 Since you can have many specifications per quantity, this has to be a `VPSet` as well.
-To make a specification use the `Specification()` builder:
+To make a specification use the `Specification()` builder (note that the `VPSet` used here is defined in `HistogramManager_cfi.py`, it akes a `cms.VPSet` but gives you a bit more freedom with the arguments):

-    specs = cms.VPSet(
+    specs = VPSet(
       Specification().groupBy("PXBarrel|PXForward/PXLayer|PXDisk/PXLadder|PXBlade")
                      .save()
     )